Dmitry Shkaev Dmitry Shkaev

 Company and team

 TrackOFF was a consumer privacy company headquartered in Baltimore, Maryland (USA).
 Founded by Chandler Givens and Ryan Flach, it grew rapidly over the following four years.
-I joined the startup as employee #2, and helped build the company from the very beginning.
+I joined the startup as employee number two, and helped build the company from the very beginning.
 By the end of 2019, our team had 30+ beautiful people on board, many of whom I still call my friends.

 My role